 It really irked me.

 First of all, we consumers are smart enough to see through the thinly veiled play to our egos to buy new stuff in order to express ourselves.
 Second, maximalism, at least how it was presented in this article, is nothing more than commercialism at its worst.
 It promotes wasteful consumption of furniture that is new and trendy for periods of time as short as fashion seasons.
-It ignores the social problems we’re mired in, including the nearing end of non-renewable resources and the destruction of not only our planet but many people trying to live on it.
+It ignores the social problems we’re mired in, including the near end of non-renewable resources and the destruction of not only our planet but many people trying to live on it.
 Designers, trend makers, and media that dictate and encourage excess and design without limitation to the urban and suburban homeowner masses are irresponsible.
-At this point in our history when we’re experiencing unprecedented extreme weather, extreme poverty, and extreme risk to life as we know it, I would argue that they're even immoral.
+At this point in our history when we’re experiencing unprecedented extreme weather, extreme poverty, and risk to life as we know it, I would argue that they're even immoral.

-But minimalism isn’t necessarily the answer.
+But minimalism isn’t necessarily the answer either.

 I believe our senses and emotions need some comfort, and our home environment can provide that.
 Extreme minimalism can potentially invoke a sense of loss, sacrifice, and loneliness instead of clarity and calm when done right.
 If we are preoccupied with eliminating stuff and don’t keep the essential things that help us feel our best and be able to contribute the most, it defeats the purpose of minimalism.
 Minimalism works for those who make it work for their own personal needs, but for many, it misses the mark.

 The answer, I believe, is somewhere in the moderate middle, as most answers tend to be.